 What is the scope of your representation?
 Does the fee include representation in DMV proceedings?

 SOME COMMON DUI DEFENSE STRATEGIES

-- Improper stop or Reasonable Articulable Suspicion – One of the most common defense strategies made by a defense attorney is that the officer lacked probable cause or reasonable articulable suspicion to make the initial traffic stop.
+Improper stop – One of the most common defense strategies made by a defense attorney is that the officer lacked probable cause to make the initial traffic stop.

-- Probable Cause to Arrest – Georgia Law requires that an officer have probable cause to arrest someone for DUI.
-Generally through a Motions hearing, we challenge this probable cause in order to obtain a dismissal of the DUI charge or suppression of certain evidence the state intends to use against you.
+Probable Cause to Arrest – Georgia Law requires that an officer have probable cause to arrest someone for DUI.
+Generally through a Motions hearing, we challenge this probable cause in order to obtain a dismissal of the DUI charge.